arantespp/arantespp.com/posts/articles/fundamentals-for-recruiters-that-make-people-want-to-work-with-you.md

 ## You

 The last fundamental: you.
 Anyone joining your company is joining because of how you make them feel and how passionate and trustworthy you are.
-The vital point here is your authenticity and personality.
-Authentic leaders attract authentic people, which is an enormous advantage to keep strengthing the company's culture.
+The important point here is your authenticity and personality.
+Authentic leaders attract authentic people, which is an enormous advantage to keep strengthening the company's culture.
 The real you can polarize people, which is good: it helps filter for those who work well alongside you.

 Also, share your story.
 The way you share your account, the hardships you've been through, your wins and losses, and your passions can leave a more profound impression on the candidates.
 The more relatable you are with them, the more they'll feel a personal connection with you.